knmoriwaki/IM2IM/README.md

 ## How to evaluate

 For the evaluation a lot of different Jupyter notebooks are available.
+These can be found within the `explain` subdirectory.

 - `xai_exp_analysis.ipynb` provides a collection of plots to analyze a single XAI experiment.
 The current one focuses on `faint_ha`, but could be replaced with another one.
 - `xai_analysis_single_signal.ipynb` analyzes two XAI experiments side by side.
 Currently, these are `only_ha` and `only_oiii`, but could be replaced with two other experiments.